 Handpicked content: Eight essentials for healthy skin

 Nearly 300 girls aged between 15 and 17 were given either 200mg of vitamin E or a placebo twice a day over four months.
-Those in the vitamin E group said both their menstrual pain, and the number of days they were in pain, reduced.
+Those in the vitamin E group said both their menstrual discomfort, and the number of days they were in discomfort, reduced.

-The study authors concluded that vitamin E inhibits the action of certain compounds in the body that can trigger menstrual pain.
+The study authors concluded that vitamin E inhibits the action of certain compounds in the body that can trigger menstrual discomfort.